Life Jackets

 Types of Life Jackets

-The foam-filled jackets will work as soon as they come in contact with the water, and inflatable options typically have a cord you pull to fill them rapidly with air.
+Foam-filled jackets will work as soon as they come in contact with the water, and inflatable options typically have a cord you pull to fill them rapidly with air.
 Hybrid designs can be semi-buoyant and have options for added inflation, making them a good alternative in many cases.

 When you choose a life jacket, ensure it meets safety standards set by organizations such as the U.S. Coast Guard.
 Meeting these standards ensures the jacket is reliable and effective in keeping you safe.